georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

 In Visual Studio Code, set up and run your bookshop application.

-1. Before you start working, fork the [Repository](https://github.com/SAP-samples/cap-bookshop-wdi5) to your personal github account.
+1. Before you start working, fork [this repository](https://github.com/SAP-samples/cap-bookshop-wdi5) to your personal github account.
 Here you find documentation on how to [fork GitHub repositories](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository).
 2. In Visual Studio Code, choose **View** **→** **Command Palette…** **→** **Git:Clone**.
 3. As **Repository URL**, enter:
     ```URL